 - NOT be a New Zealand citizen or resident.

-- There is a 48 hour stand down period after the purchase date of Road side Assist policy before it becomes an active policy .
+- There is a 48 hours stand down period after the purchase date of Roadside Assistance policy before it becomes an active policy

 Frequently asked questions